Finding joy in the little things

 Enjoy a facial massage

 I always start my PM routine with a double cleanse.
-I like to massage cleansing oil into my skin with my hands for around 10 minutes, finishing briefly with the Meejee to further purify pores.
+I like to massage cleansing oil into my skin with my hands for around 10 minutes, finishing briefly with the meejee silicone facial cleanser to further purify pores.
 I’ve found this process effectively eliminates whiteheads as well as reducing the size and frequency of blackheads and pimples.
-I then flip the Meejee around and use the massage side to relax facial muscles before emulsifying, rinsing and moving on.
+I then flip the meejee around and use the massage side to relax facial muscles before emulsifying, rinsing and moving on.

 Alternatively, massaging serums and moisturizing oils into the face can be equally therapeutic.